Only verified intelligence? A look at presidents' briefings

 Depending on the day, and the particular interests of a president, the PDB could include the latest inside information about a country a president is preparing to visit, intelligence about potential national security threats or other secrets relating to current events.

-"There's no mathematical formula" for deciding what gets briefed to the president, said David Priess, a former CIA intelligence briefer and author of "The President's Book."
+"There's no mathematical formula" for deciding what gets briefed to the president, said David Priess, a former CIA intelligence briefer and author of "The President's Book of Secrets: The Untold Story of Intelligence Briefings to America's Presidents."

 "The job of the analysts is to decide, 'does the president need to know this today?'
-You are writing for the president."
+You are writing for the president," he added.

 There's also no mathematical formula for evaluating the credibility of intelligence.
 Sometimes, information is deemed reliable because it comes from a trusted source, because it matches up with a separate piece of intelligence or fits into a pattern, or because it derives from surveillance or intercepted recordings.